Tharun-Techie/Indeed-job-scrapper/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # future updates - need to add ui ux
+# also wee need to bypass error 403 forbidden

 author Tharun R